TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

-Information about the notations and entities declared by a document (including the external subset if the parser uses it and can provide the information) is available from a :class:`DocumentType` object.
-The :class:`DocumentType` for a document is available from the :class:`Document` object's :attr:`doctype` attribute; if there is no ``DOCTYPE`` declaration for the document, the document's :attr:`doctype` attribute will be set to ``None`` instead of an instance of this interface.
+Information about the notations and entities declared by a document (including the external subset if the parser uses it and can provide the information) is available kutoka a :class:`DocumentType` object.
+The :class:`DocumentType` for a document is available kutoka the :class:`Document` object's :attr:`doctype` attribute; if there is no ``DOCTYPE`` declaration for the document, the document's :attr:`doctype` attribute will be set to ``None`` instead of an instance of this interface.